rubyforgood/homeward-tails/README.md

 Visit `localhost:3000` in your browser.

+#### Debugging in Docker
+You need to attach to an interactive shell on the app service `docker attach pet-rescue-app-1`

+Place `debugger` in your code and hit it.
+You should be able to interact in the attached shell.

 ## Local Installation

 ⚠️  We assume you already have ruby installed with your preferred version manager.
 This codebase supports [rbenv](